Go Fish (Buffy the Vampire Slayer): Plot

 At the Bronze that night, Gage confronts Buffy about her following him; she tells him that he may be in danger.
 He does not believe her and leaves, only to be attacked by Angelus in the parking lot.
 Buffy fights off the vampire, noting as she does that Angelus was spitting out Gage's blood rather than drinking it.
 Gage asks Buffy to walk him home to keep him safe.

 The following day, Buffy and Willow and Cordelia sit in on swim practice.
 They discuss Angelus' behavior, and speculate that the swim team may be taking steroids—which repel vampires, but attract gill monsters.
 Xander joins the swim team in order to get information from places the girls would not have access to.

 Buffy hears Gage cry out in pain; she finds him and a teammate in the boys' locker room, transforming into two more of the creatures.
-Both monsters attack and wound Buffy; just in time, Marin enters and chases them off.
+Both monsters attack Buffy but they go away after Marin enters and chases them off.
 Buffy and Giles tell Coach Marin that members of his team are not being killed by the creatures, but are transforming into them.
 Meanwhile, Xander tries to find out what drug his teammates are taking, and how to get it.
 He finds out that the "steroids" are being pumped in with the sauna-steam; Xander is inhaling it as they speak.

 It is revealed that Nurse Greenliegh works with Marin to conduct experiments on the swim team with fish DNA, in order to enhance the Razorbacks' performance.
 When Greenliegh insists they end the experiments, Marin forces her into an open grate leading to the sewers.
 The creatures attack and kill her.

-Buffy confronts Marin, but he forces her at gunpoint into the sewer.
+Buffy talks with Marin about the experiments, but he suddendly pull out a gun and he is able to force her into the sewer because the room is too narrow to attempt to evade bullets.
 She is fighting the gill monsters when Xander enters, disarms and knocks out Marin.
-Xander just has time to rescue Buffy from the sewer before Marin revives and bashes Xander's head in with a large wrench.
-Marin swings at Buffy next but misses and falls into the sewer.
-Being no match for the gill monsters in their own element, Buffy can only look on from above as Marin's own creatures rip him to pieces.
+Xander pull Buffy from the sewer before Marin revives and bashes Xander's head in with a large wrench.
+Marin swings at Buffy next but misses and falls into the sewer where Marin's own creatures rip him to pieces.
 Xander and the surviving Razorbacks are given treatments to undo the effects of the inhaled mutagen.
 Meanwhile, the fully-transformed gill monsters head off to the open ocean, never to be seen again.